26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Final-Project.md

 ## This is my digital portfolio for my Final Project

 ### What is this project?
 When coming up for an idea for a project.
 Me and my partner wanted to do something that was actually useful to our lives.
 We had mamy ideas that might have been to ambitious but we settled on a fan project.
+We knew that we wanted the fan to have lights behind it in order to show cool designs while the fan is spinning.
+I was tasked with most of the work on making the fan while my partner worked on the electronics and the LED's.
+A succesful project will be good looking all around and show col light designs, all while actually cooling the area areound it.

+### Inspiration
+My inspiration of the fan design was from a youtube video made by funsion 360.
+I followed this video step-by-step in making my fan.
+However, as stated before, the fan did not work well because of the issues in printing.
+So I used the same model but gave it a couple tweeks to make it work.
+My blade has the same body but has more linear and boxy blades with slits to fit the blades into the body.
+Here is the Youtube video:

+### Design Specs
+Here is the design specs document that I created:

 ### Photos and Media
 ![](/assets/images/Fan_Proto_1.png)